Help Center/ Cloud Container Engine/ Getting Started/ Deploying an Application in a CCE Cluster Using a Helm Chart

 2. Configure basic cluster parameters.

-Only mandatory parameters are described in this example.
-You can keep the default values for most other parameters.
-For details about the parameter configurations, see Buying a CCE Standard/Turbo Cluster.
+This example describes only mandatory parameters.
+You can keep default settings for most other parameters.
+For details, see Buying a CCE Standard/Turbo Cluster.

 Parameter